 o Cost estimates are based on the size recommendations for a server, its disks, and its properties.

-o Estimated monthly costs for compute and storage are shown.
+o Estimated monthly costs for computing and storage are shown.

 o the cost estimation is for running the on-premises VMs on Azure VMs.
 The estimation doesn't consider PaaS or SaaS costs.